Planting a tree in your own neighborhood is a great way to help the planet, but what about those tree-starved areas out of your shovel’s reach?

 5. Revive the Forests of the World

-Focused on global reforestation, OneTreePlanted works with partners to plant trees in North America, South America, Asia, and Africa.
-From the Amazon rainforest to Tanzania, each dollar you donate plants one tree.
+Focused on global reforestation, OneTreePlanted works with partners to plant trees in North America, Latin America, Africa, Asia, Europe, and the Pacific.
+Pick a region and project you’d like to support — whether it’s the Amazon Rainforest, Tanzania, or Iceland, each dollar you donate plants one tree.
 Yes, you read that right: one dollar, one tree.

 Your donation to OneTreePlanted works to reverse global deforestation, conserves habitat for hundreds of species, and helps provide a sustainable livelihood to people in the region.